phil0x2e/prgrs/README.md

 # prgrs - A simple to use progress bar for your iterators
-prgrs is a progress bar for rust, that aims to work like the python package [tqdm](https://github.com/tqdm/tqdm).
+prgrs is a simple progress bar for rust, that aims to work like the python package [tqdm](https://github.com/tqdm/tqdm).

+It is a small library with just a single dependency.

 prgrs should work for almost any linux terminal emulator.
 Windows could work too, because terminal supports windows but I haven't tested yet, so please let me know if you have.